We are proud to present our growing list of screenings and outreach in high schools, colleges and universities!

 Film screening and Conversation with Ben Stern and Producer/Director Charlene Stern

-This screening is in conjunction with the photo exhibit by Luigi Toscano, Lest We Forget
+This screening is part of the Lest We Forget Project Details

 Clinton Presidential Center | Little Rock, Arkansas